sebras/berkeman-berkeman.github.io/2019-06-05-performance.markdown

 some information per user.

-This is the opposite of _Map-Reduce_, where data is _partitioned before processing_ instead of _merged after processing_.
+This is the opposite of _Map-Reduce_, where data is _partitioned before_ processing instead of _merged after_ processing.
 Since hashing is done before data computations, it has to be carried out only once, whereas for map-reduce, reduction is a key step in the processing.
 Furthermore, hashing a dataset also happens to be a very